 You’re at risk of infection by T. gondii when you eat raw or undercooked meat from an infected animal.
 You may also catch it by handling an infected cat or its feces, which can happen when cleaning their litter box.
 After you become infected, you’ll have the T. gondii antibodies as long as you live.
 This generally means that you can’t be infected again.

-Your doctor may wish to conduct a toxoplasmosis test to determine
+Your doctor may wish to conduct a toxoplasmosis test to determine if:

 - you’re pregnant and have T. gondii antibodies

 Your doctor may also want to test you if you have a weakened immune system due to an illness that puts you at a greater risk of contracting toxoplasmosis, such as HIV.

 No specific preparation is necessary for the test.
 You should let your doctor know if you have been in contact with a cat or if you clean a litter box.
 You should also tell your doctor if you have problems with clotting or bleeding or if you take a blood thinner.

 To test an adult or child for T. gondii, a healthcare provider will take a sample of blood from your arm.
 Giving a blood sample involves the following steps:

 - First, a healthcare provider will clean the site with a swab of rubbing alcohol.